-After extensively testing this boat on the water for the past few weeks, I must say I was quite impressed.
+After extensively testing this boat on the water, I must say I was quite impressed.

 In this Old Town Topwater 120 PDL review, I’ll break down what I liked with this cheap but reliable pedal kayak, and what I think could be improved.

 [Spoiler Alert: The Topwater 120 PDL is a beast of a kayak.
 It’s amazingly stable so that even big guys couldn’t fall overboard if they tried.
 And for the price, it’s much better than all its competitors.
 That said, the Topwater is out of stock everywhere, but you can get the newer, better Sportsman PDL 120 at the same price.]

 Things to Consider Before Buying a Pedal Kayak

 Before getting a Topwater 120 PDL, you should know that although it’s lighter and shorter than most pedal kayaks, it’s still heavy enough that I wouldn’t try loading it on top of a car or SUV alone.

 Also, while it’s much more transportable than my Autopilot, you’ll probably have to invest in a trailer or landing gear to carry this kayak to and from the water.

 Keep in mind that while pedal kayaks are extremely durable, you always want to store them away from direct sunlight.
 The plastic can warp if it receives too much heat.

 Also, the Old Town Topwater 120 PDL is out of stock everywhere, so I’d recommend the new, improved Sportsman 120 PDL instead.

 Width: 36 in